BeardedVage/Codeception-tests/README.md

 # Ortnec

-There are autotests for searching in google.
+There are autotests for Yandex video.

 Instruction for launching in docker:
 1. Install docker and docker compose